Cyclamen Mite in the Greenhouse

 Great care should be taken to avoid spreading this pest in the greenhouse.
 Mites can easily be moved from infested to noninfested plants on hands and clothing, so always examine infested benches and other hot spots for symptoms of mite infestation last during greenhouse inspections.
 Infested plants may be treated by immersion in water to 110°F for 15 to 30 minutes.
 Badly injured plant parts should be trimmed off where practical before dipping.
 The infested plant, pot and all, is immersed in the water.
 Success of the treatment depends on careful control of the water temperature.

 Often, it is better to discard infested plants than to attempt to control the problem with pesticides.
 If chemical control is attempted, isolate the infested plants to reduce potential spread of the mites.
-Spraying the plants with dicofol or insecticidal soap can provide effective control, especially after pruning back the growth.
-Three to four applications should be made at 10 to 14 day intervals for dicofol, or at 3 to 5 day intervals with insecticidal soap.
-The effectiveness of penetration and coverage of dicofol sprays can be increased by adding 1/20 ounce of wetting agent per 1 gallon of spray.
-No wetting agent is needed with insecticidal soap.
+Spraying the plants with insecticidal soap can provide effective control, especially after pruning back the growth.
+Three to four applications should be made at 3 to 5 day intervals with insecticidal soap.
+No wetting agent is needed.
 Direct applications at both the lower and upper leaf surfaces.
 Stocks of susceptible plants should be sprayed before cuttings are taken, and infested plants should be destroyed immediately.

 Several species of mite predators are commercially available.
 These are usually released when mites first appear and should be evenly dispersed throughout the greenhouse.
 If mite infestations are heavy, consider spraying with an insecticidal soap before releasing predator mites.
 Selection of the proper predatory mite species will depend on greenhouse temperatures and humidity.
 If predatory mites are used, early release at the first sign of mite infestation is critical.
 Unlike the use of a miticide, it will take some time for predatory mites to control infestations.